jwynia/PackFS/code/README.md

 ### Git Versioning Support (NEW)

-PackFS now includes optional git versioning that automatically tracks all file operations.
+PackFS now includes optional git versioning that automatically tracks all file operations using a pure TypeScript implementation (no git binary required).
 This is perfect for AI agents that need to:
 - Track changes across complex multi-file operations
 - Group related changes into logical tasks
 - Maintain a complete audit trail